Error handling on Rust

 While panicking is not a solution for every error, it’s a powerful tool for signaling critical issues and preventing the program from continuing in an undefined state.

-Recoverable Errors: Embracing Option and Result
+Recoverable Errors: Embracing Option

 In contrast to unrecoverable errors, recoverable errors are situations where the program can gracefully handle the issue and proceed with execution.
-Rust provides two main types to address these errors: Option and Result.
+Rust provides two main types to address these errors: Option

 Working with Option

-Option is used when a computation might return a value or nothing.
+is used when a computation might return a value or nothing.
 It prevents the need for null or undefined values, enhancing the safety of the code.

 fn find_element(arr: &[i32], target: i32) -> Option<usize> {